luckstyle94/replit/nexus-frontend/README.md

 - Provide the end-user experience (login, MFA, profile, and user-facing screens).
 - Call `nexus-api` using `VITE_API_URL` as the base URL.
 - Serve static assets via Nginx when running in Docker.
+- Allow users to view and revoke their own active sessions via the API.

 ## Requirements
 - Node.js + npm (for local development), or Docker (recommended).